Sharing is caring!

-- In a medium bowl, sift together the flour, baking soda and cream of tartar.
-Add a pinch of salt.
+- In a medium bowl, sift together the flour, baking soda and cream of tartar and pinch of salt.
+Set aside.

-- In a large bowl, with a hand mixer or with a kitchen aid mixer, cream both sugars and butter together until thoroughly combined.
+- In a large bowl, with a hand mixer or with a kitchen aid mixer, cream together both sugars, butter and vanilla until thoroughly combined.
 Add eggs and beat until fluffy.

 - Add slowly and alternate the flour mixture and oil while mixing.

 - Fold in the sprinkles.

 - Chill for at least 2 hours.